 However, with respect to the fulness of the priesthood holding the sealing keys was not, in and of itself, sufficient.
+Holding priesthood keys can be a temporary situation.
 An ordinance was required.

 …the Prophet had not as yet administered the ordinances that made men kings and priests.
 Brigham Young said three weeks before this discourse [27 Aug.
 1843] that no one yet in the Church had the fulness of the Melchizedek Priesthood, "For any person to have the fullness of that priesthood, he must be a king and priest" (History of the Church, 5:527, which is quoted verbatim from the original source kept by Wilford Woodruff, Church Archives).
 These ordinances were instituted on 28 September 1843 and in the next five months were conferred on twenty men (and their wives, except for those whose names are asterisked): Hyrum Smith, Brigham Young, Heber C. Kimball, Willard Richards, Newel K. Whitney, William Marks, John Taylor, John Smith, Reynolds Cahoon, Alpheus Cutler, Orson Spencer, Orson Hyde*, Parley P. Pratt*, Wilford Woodruff, George A. Smith, Levi Richards*, Cornelius P. Lott, William W. Phelps Isaac Morley, and Orson Pratt.* (op. cit., italics added)